-The AC oversees the Group's whistle-blowing policy which has been implemented to strengthen corporate governance and ethical business practices across all business units.
-Employees are provided with accessible channels to report suspected fraud, corruption, dishonest practices or other misdemeanours to the Group's internal auditors and are protected from reprisal to the extent possible.
+The AC oversees the Group's Whistle-blowing Policy which has been implemented to strengthen corporate governance and ethical business practices across all markets, business lines and functional units.
+Employees are provided with accessible channels to report suspected fraud, corruption, dishonest practices or other misdemeanours to the Group's integrated auditors and are protected from reprisal to the extent possible.
 This aims to encourage the reporting of such matters in good faith.
+In 2018, GIA rolled out a whistle-blowing portal on the internet.
+This whistle-blowing portal has a pre-defined set of questions to guide whistle-blowers in providing the required information / documents in reporting their concerns and also to allow the investigation team to maintain communication.

-For more information on our whistle-blowing policy, please refer to our website.
+For more information on our Whistle-blowing Policy, please refer to our website.